LPrendergast/LPrendergast/README.md

-Hello, I'm Luke, a software developer from 🇮🇪 Ireland, currently living in London.
-Currently working at Ashcom Technologies with React Native.
+Hello, I'm Luke, a Full Stack Developer with a BSc in Music, Media & Performance Technology.
+Originally from Ireland🇮🇪, currently living in London.

-I'm a Full Stack Developer with a BSc in Music, Media & Performance Technology. 🎸 🎶
+Currently working at Ashcom Technologies and building with React / React Native, mostly.

 Dev recruiter in the past, now a dev.